Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ## Strategics

 ### Effects

-All of the Main Deck monsters are Level 4 (except the Ritual), with 2000/1200 ATK/DEF, and share the following effect:
+All of the Level 4 Main Deck monsters share the following effect:

 > If a column contains 2 or more cards: You can Special Summon this card from your hand to an adjacent column, then you can [...].

 Additionally, each has an effect to search or recover a different monster upon being sent to the Graveyard.

-> If this card is sent to the Graveyard: You can add 1 ‘Tekk-Knight’ monster from your [Deck/Graveyard] to your hand, except [...].
+> If this card is sent to the Graveyard: You can add 1 ‘Tekk-Knight’ monster from your [...] to your hand, except [...].

 | monster | effect | search |
 | :------ | :----- | :----- |